Ultimate Guide to DevOps Stack

 How to release software effectively and efficiently?
 Which methodology should we use?
-It is a question which we are facing ever since.
+It is a question which we have been facing ever since.

 That’s the time when the Agile Methodology came.
-It is an iterative, increment and evolutionary process which is way faster than earlier methodology.
+It is an iterative, incremental, and evolutionary process that is way faster than earlier methodology.
 There, the developers write code and send it to QA engineers for testing.

 But, one crucial part was there as well.

-Now, the developers can take part in deployment.
+There are several developers who can take part in deployment.
 And the system administrators can take part in the development process by writing various scripts.
 They can look into the code of applications and fix simple issues themselves.
 QA engineers know how to configure simple things.
-Another point that is crucial to the DevOps methodology is that despite being simple in execution, routine tasks still take time.
+Another point that is crucial to the DevOps Stack methodology is that despite being simple in execution, routine tasks still take time.

 By writing scripts, system administrators can focus on more challenging issues.
 System admins don’t need to wait for QA engineers to test the fixed piece of code as system admins can do it themselves by running automated tests.
 This enables all team members to come up with better solutions more quickly.